Sonofacar/Sonofacar.github.io/content/posts/Vim-guide.md

 - `0`: move to the start of the current line
 - `$`: move to the end of the current line

 Despite the main purpose of this mode being movement, it is not the only thing it can do.
 Another major tool is searching through the current text.
 This is done by pressing the `/` key and typing the text you want to search for.
-It will highlight all of the matches and move your cursor to the next occurance.
+It will highlight all of the matches and move your cursor to the next occurrence.
-In the case of multiple occurances, you can press the `n` key to go to the next one and `N` to go to the previous one.
+In the case of multiple occurrence, you can press the `n` key to go to the next one and `N` to go to the previous one.

 There are also delete, copy and paste functions that are very feature rich in this mode.
 I will just give the basics of how to do these things:
 - `dd`: delete the current line
 - `yy`: copy the current line
 - `p`: paste the last copied/deleted selection to the line below the current line

+The last major concept for this mode is that it serves as your home base.
+You can go to any other mode from here, and all you have to do to return is press `Esc`.
+Here are the main ways to change modes.
+- `i`: go to insert mode
+- `:`: go to command mode
+- `v`: go to visual mode

+## Insert mode

+This is probably the easiest mode to understand how to use.
+Its main purpose is to insert text where the cursor is at.
+You can technically move around using the arrow keys, but it is not recommended since that takes your hands from the main part of the keyboard.
+It is best to use this mode as sparingly as possible and to not move around much in it, although you cannot get around the fact you need to insert and delete text.

+## Visual mode

+This is another powerful mode with various other abilities.
+The basic idea of this mode is that you can highlight text.
+All of the movement keys from earlier work just the same in this mode, and similar concepts work for delete, copy and paste.

+How you begin using this mode is you press the `v` key while in normal mode.
+From then on, original space the cursor was on acts as your starting point, and the current space the cursor is on is the ending point of your selection.

+From there, you can do many things with you selection:
+- `d`: delete the current selection
+- `c`: change the current selection (deletes and puts you in insert mode)
+- `y`: copies the current selection
+- `p`: removes current selection and pastes in its place

+## Command mode

+This mode is easily the most versatile.
+To enter command mode, you press the `:` key (from normal mode), and from there, you can give Vim any command.
+Some examples are:
+- Save a file
+- Close a file/quit Vim
+- Open a new tab
+- Open a new window
+- Open a terminal
+- Enter a file explorer
+- etc.

+Almost every action done in Vim can be done through the command mode, and they are some of the most important you will use.
+Here are some of the most important to know:
+- `:w` write (save) the current file
+- `:q` quit the current window
+- `:wq` write and quit at the same time
+- `:q!` quit without saving
+- `:e <path to file>` begin editing file of choice
+- `:E' open Netrw (file explorer)
+- ':h <topic>` open a help window on a certain topic